 To enhance the support to our member organisations and diverse stakeholders across the globe, UK NARIC provides a range of resources - information; advice; insights; services - that can support you in planning and preparing for what are likely to be challenging circumstances.

-In response to the growing importance of remote learning, UK NARIC publishes a new Guide to Recognition Issues in International Distance Learning on 6 May.
+In response to the growing importance of remote learning, UK NARIC published our Guide to Recognition Issues in International Distance Learning: 2nd Edition on 8 December; the 1st Edition was published on 6 May.

-A more detailed briefing paper, focusing on the effects of COVID on the education and exam systems of selected key countries, will be released on 12 May.
+A more detailed briefing paper, focusing on the effects of COVID on the education and exam systems of selected key countries, was released on 12 May.

 Transnational education (TNE) is potentially an important way to sustain international activity and growth.
 However, TNE qualifications can face obstacles in recognition, making them less attractive to learners.
 To facilitate recognition of TNE qualifications and mitigate regulatory and recognition issues, UK NARIC launches its enhanced TNE Quality Benchmarking service.
 The enhanced service will inform, and be informed by, our strategic engagement with TNE stakeholders internationally, improving the recognition climate for TNE in support of our members’ international activities.